 At the macro level, knowledge mapping allows companies to build up their store of intellectual capital as internal roles, technologies, and infrastructures evolve.

-- enable organizational learning that can improve performance and promote innovation, and
+- Enable organizational learning that can improve performance and promote innovation.

 Knowledge maps can also serve as a learning tool to speed up the competency process for new recruits, and can help define company career paths.